Rupicola

-Rupicola is a small genus of flowering plants in the family Ericaceae.
-The species are endemic to New South Wales in Australia.
+Rupicola was a small genus of flowering plants in the family Ericaceae.
+The species placed in the genus are endemic to New South Wales in Australia.

-In 2015 it was found that genus Epacris is paraphyletic to Rupicola and Budawangia, and the names Rupicola and Budawangia are new regarded as a synonyms of Epacris by the Australian Plant Census.
+In 2015 it was found that genus Epacris is paraphyletic to Rupicola and Budawangia, and the names Rupicola and Budawangia are now regarded as a synonyms of Epacris by the Australian Plant Census and Plants of the World Online.

-The species are heaths of limited distributions, found in cliff habitats in the Blue Mountains of New South Wales.
+The species formerly placed in Rupicola are heaths of limited distributions, found in cliff habitats in the Blue Mountains of New South Wales.
 Their growth habits vary from decumbent or pendulous to more erect.
-Their flowers are white with short tubes and five lobes, and are, like in other Epacrids, carried singly in leaf axils near the ends of the stems.
+Their flowers are white with short tubes and five lobes, and are, like in other epacrids, carried singly in leaf axils near the ends of the stems.

 Etymology

 The name Rupicola is formed from "rupes-is, a cliff, and cola, an inhabitant".